Arthritis: Symptoms, Causes, Types, Treatment & Prevention,Treatment

 What is Arthritis?

-Arthritis refers to pain or disease in the joint and forms the term for more than 100 types and associated conditions.
+Arthritis is a disorder of the muscular and skeletal system.
+It refers to pain or disease in the joint and forms the term for more than 100 types and associated conditions.
 When these symptoms appear in one or more joints, they are classified as arthritis.
 It is not a single disease but is a broad term for a range of joint disorders.
-In the UK, about 10 million people suffer from arthritis.
 People of any age, from toddlers to adolescents, may be affected although different types are much more common in older adults.
 The cause of arthritis has not been identified, but much is understood within the realm of medicines, especially over the past decades.
-Early treatment, especially in the case of inflammatory arthritis, has been impressive in keeping much of the forms of the condition at bay.
+Early treatment, especially in the case of inflammatory arthritis, has shown impressive results.

 Parts of a Joint